pchoi-edr/TechEngr-C360-LOS-API/api-list/srffields/srf-fields-propertytypes.md

-# SRF Fields API - Property Types
+# Service Request Fields API - Property Types

 Different companies have different needs when it comes to Property Types data field.
 Some will require a 2 tier data fields and other will require multiple tier data fields.
 This section will describe and explain what the 2-tier and multi-tier data fields will look like and how they will function.